“Link between Sudden Infant Death Syndrome and a Defective Brain Receptor: Latest Breakthrough by Oxford University Researchers”

 Continue the search

-The researchers specify that sudden death, in addition to the risk factors linked to the position in which the baby sleeps, this alteration of 5 – HT2A/C could make the child more vulnerable in the event of respiratory problems in his sleep.
+The researchers specify that sudden death, in addition to the risk factors linked to the position in which the baby sleeps, this alteration of 5 – HT2A/C might make the child more vulnerable in the event of respiratory problems in his sleep.

 For the moment, the researchers specify that their discovery is far from constituting a new way of diagnosing with certainty the possibility of sudden infant death syndrome.
 They will therefore continue to conduct their research in order to confirm their hypothesis.
 Also, there is currently no way to identify this biological anomaly in children.
 It is therefore essential to follow the recommendations in order to limit the risk.